EichlerLab/pav/CONFIG.md

 ### Base PAV

-* config_file [config.json; string]: The runtime configuration file.
+* config_file ["config.json"; string]: The runtime configuration file.
 This option must be supplied to PAV as a command-line parameter to have an effect (PAV reads the config file when it starts).
 By default, PAV searches for `config.json` in the run directory (not the PAV install directory where `Snakefile` is found).
 Using this option is not recommended, but it could be used to run different profiles (e.g. a different number of alignment threads).
 Changing some options after PAV has partially run, such as numbers of batches (see below) may cause variant call dropout or failures.
-* env_source [setenv.sh; string]: Source this file before running shell commands.
+* env_source ["setenv.sh"; string]: Source this file before running shell commands.
 If this file is present, it is sourced by prepending to all "shell" directives in Snakemake by calling: `shell.prefix('set -euo pipefail; source setenv.sh; ')`.
   Note that all shell commands evoke BASH strict mode regardless of the `setenv.sh` (See http://redsymbol.net/articles/unofficial-bash-strict-mode/).
-* assembly_table [assemblies.tsv; string]: Assembly table file name (see "Assembly Input").
+* assembly_table ["assemblies.tsv"; string]: Assembly table file name (see "Assembly Input").
-* reference [NA; string]: Location of the reference FASTA file, which may be uncompressed or gzip compressed.
+* reference [<no default>; string]: Location of the reference FASTA file, which may be uncompressed or gzip compressed.
 This parameter is required for all PAV runs.

 ### Alignments